Owner of MommyDaddyKids and mother of two, Meagan is passionate about her family and sharing real-life advice with everyday people.

 Years ago, if a school nurse had discovered a nit in someone's hair, they sent the child home until a medical professional cleared them to return to school.
 Today, children may remain in school as long as their parents are treating the problem.
 Many parents expect the new policy will lead to an increased rate of infestation and expose their children to greater chances of contracting the bugs.
+Your kids could be near other kids with lice all day!

 What Are Head Lice?